Home Warranty Renewal: Should You Renew and How Much Does It Cost?

 Most home warranty companies default to automatic renewal unless you actively cancel.
 Here's what you need to know:

-• Review changes carefully — Coverage limits, exclusions, and service fee structures can shift between terms.
+• Review changes carefully.
+Coverage limits, exclusions, and service fee structures can shift between terms.
 A coverage cap that was $1,500 last year may stay the same while repair costs have increased.

 Stay with Current Provider

-• No waiting period for claims
+• No 30-day waiting period

 • Familiar claims process

-• Potential loyalty pricing
+• Possible loyalty pricing

-• Locked into same coverage limits
+• Locked into same coverage caps

 Switch to a New Provider